a11ywatch/docs/docs/settings.md

 ## Computer Vision

-You can use Microsofts ComputerVision to enhance alt tag validation with the ability to do OCR text.
+You can use [Computer Vision](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/#overview) by Microsoft to enhance alt tag validation with the ability to do OCR text.

 Set the following env keys or in the settings of the application soon add: